 Our memory often helps wounds fade over time; in that sense, time does help heal wounds.
 But I’ve found that what really helps expedite the process is gratitude.
 There is a deep connection between gratitude and forgiveness.

 First, remember that you should not expect that thankfulness will just naturally increase; this is a practice that must be intentionally cultivated.
-Once you intentionally grow in this area, the good things in your life become magnified, and the things you’ve lost because dwarfed.
+Once you intentionally grow in this area, the good things in your life become magnified, and the things you’ve lost become dwarfed.

 Next, preach this to yourself: Letting go of anger, pain, bitterness or vengeful thoughts toward someone does not mean you’ve condoned what they’ve done.
 You are not teaching them a lesson by holding on to these negative sentiments.
 You are only prolonging your own suffering.